Skip to main content

 Miscellaneous

-Especially as regards higher education, following the meetings of Bologna (1999), Prague (2001), Berlin (2003), Bergen (2005), London (2007) and Leuven (2009), Greece has started to place special emphasis on and become active in the Bologna principles implementation as regards the academic recognition of degrees, the credit accumulation and transfer between programmes of studies and higher education teaching process evaluation.
+Especially, regarding higher education, following the meetings of Bologna (1999), Prague (2001), Berlin (2003), Bergen (2005), London (2007) and Leuven (2009), Greece has started to place special emphasis on and become active in implementing the Bologna principles regarding the academic recognition of degrees, credit accumulation and transfer between study programmes and higher education teaching process evaluation.

-The Ministry of Education participates in the Bologna process aiming at contributing to the creation of the European Area of Higher Education.
+The Ministry of Education, Religious Affairs and Sports participates in the Bologna process aiming at contributing to the creation of the European Area of Higher Education.
 It also participates in the Copenhagen process, aiming at reinforcing transparency, recognition and quality in vocational education.

-The Ministry of Education and Religious Affairs, in collaboration with the Ministry of Foreign Affairs, the Centre for the Greek Language, the World Council of Hellenes Abroad, and the Hellenic Foundation of Culture reinforces and supports the operation and development of departments of Greek studies in important international universities in order to promote the country and its culture at international level.
+The Ministry of Education, Religious Affairs and sports, in collaboration with the Ministry of Foreign Affairs, the Centre for the Greek Language, the World Council of Hellenes Abroad, and the Hellenic Foundation of Culture reinforces and supports the operation and development of departments of Greek studies in important international universities in order to promote the country and its culture at international level.
 In this context, the "Greek Language Day" has been established.

 Furthermore, the Ministry of Foreign Affairs reinforces cultural centres’ operation in foreign countries.

-The Ministry of Education and Religious Affairs, in collaboration with the Ministry of Foreign Affairs, supports the Institute for Byzantine and Post-Byzantine Studies in Venice.
+The Ministry of Education, Religious Affairs and Sports, in collaboration with the Ministry of Foreign Affairs, supports the Institute for Byzantine and Post-Byzantine Studies in Venice.
 The institution serves scientific and research objectives.

 The Ministry of Education and Religious Affairs co-finances and supports through the State Scholarships Foundation the operation of the European University Institute of Florence, the European Agency for Development in Special Needs Education and the European Schoolnet.